lucidrains/voicebox-pytorch/README.md

 - <a href="https://github.com/lucasnewman">Lucas Newman</a> for (yet again) pull requesting all the training code for Spear-TTS conditioned Voicebox training!

+- <a href="https://github.com/lucasnewman">Lucas Newman</a> has demonstrated that the whole system works with Spear-TTS conditioning.
+Training converges even better than <a href="https://github.com/lucidrains/soundstorm-pytorch">Soundstorm</a>

 ## Install

 ```bash